iniakunhuda/pass-manager/README.md

 # Password Manager

 A secure password manager application built with FastAPI (Python) and React.js.
-This application allows users to safely store and manage their passwords with features like category organization, password generation, & secure master password authentication.
+This application allows users to safely store and manage their passwords with features like category organization, password generation, & secure master password authentication

 ## Features